bellvelo/Walters-Wheels/README.md

 THE BRIEF

-We had 4 options: 1-Spending Tracker, 2-Gallery Management App, 3-Gym Member App or 4-Shop Inventory.
+We had 4 options> 1-Spending Tracker, 2-Gallery Management App, 3-Gym Member App or 4-Shop Inventory.

 I opted for the shop inventory brief - “You have been approached by a shopkeeper who requires an app which allows them to keep track of their shops inventory.”